moaatt2/test-blog/blog/_posts/2024-02-11-crow-chain.md

 ### Materials

-For the sample piece showcased in this post, I made the rings myself (bonus post coming soon if you are interested).
+For the sample piece showcased in this post, I [made the rings myself]({{ site.baseurl }}{% post_url 2025-01-25-making-rings-at-home %}).
 I used 16 {% include abbreviations/swg.html %} Bright Aluminum wire from [The Ring Lord](https://theringlord.com/) coiled around an 8mm mandrel (for an approximate {% include abbreviations/id.html %} of 8mm) for an approximate {% include abbreviations/ar.html %} of 4.9.

 ### Tutorial